 - In a medium-small saucepan, combine the coconut milk, coconut sugar, and vanilla pod and scrapings.
 Bring just to a simmer over medium-high heat, then reduce the heat to low and cook, simmering gently and stirring frequently with a flexible heat-proof spatula, for 30 minutes.
 The caramel should be thick and saucy like warm caramel or butterscotch sauce.
 Stir in the fine salt and coconut oil.
 Transfer to a heat-proof jar and chill at least 1 hour.
 If the sauce gets too cold, warm it to a pourable consistency before proceeding.

-- In the bowl of a sturdy blender, combine the soaked dates, water, cacao powder, fine salt, and vanilla.
+- In the bowl of a sturdy blender, combine the soaked dates, water, cashew butter, cacao powder, fine salt, and vanilla.
 Blend until smooth.
 Stir in the chia seeds and let sit 30 minutes to thicken the seeds, then puree again on medium-high until very smooth.
 Add a splash more water if the mixture has trouble blending.

 - Starting with the chocolate mixture, layer all of the chocolate and half of the caramel into 6 or 8 (3-ounce) popsicle molds in 3 or 4 layers, alternating a big spoonful of chocolate with a small spoonful of caramel.
 Chill the popsicles for 1 hour, then add popsicle sticks and freeze until solid, at least 12 hours.
 When ready to serve, remove the popsicles from their molds and drizzle with caramel (warmed to a pourable consistency) and a few small pinches of flaky salt and serve immediately.